jordanjlatimer/react-project-boilerplate/README.md

-# web-project-starter
+# react-project-boilerplate
-My preferred boilerplate web applications.
-Will probably be a perpetual work in progress.
+My preferred boilerplate for web applications based on React.